redam94/optimizer-framework/docs/source/concepts/core.md

 ## Data

-Data management in Atlas handles the complex, multi-dimensional nature of budget allocation problems.
+Data management in Atlas handles the complex, multi-dimensional nature of many problems a business might face.
 The framework uses Xarray as its foundation for powerful and flexible data structures.
 See [Data](data.md) for more detail.

 ### Data Architecture